News

 Social enterprises that provide vital public services may be particularly impacted by the Budget.
 The minimum wage will rise alongside NICs.
 While social enterprises are committed to paying a living wage and offering better working conditions, those reliant on public sector funding may struggle with these additional costs if they do not receive a fair funding settlement from the public sector bodies they work with.

-However, there are clear signs that this is a Budget which recognises aspects of the contribution of social enterprises and other mission-led business models.
+However, there are clear signs this is a Budget that recognises aspects of the contribution of social enterprises and other mission-led business models.
 Pledges to reform the taxation of Employee Ownership Trusts and deliver a strategy for growing the co-operative economy demonstrate that there will be more support for diverse, mission-led business models going forward.

 We hope that the Chancellor will use her additional spending power to create the conditions in which social enterprises, as businesses committed to more than just profit, can thrive.